UNC-Libraries/SCTS-Documentation/Additions.md

 In the finding aid:

-You still have to record the edits in the <revision> section, and to update the acquisitions information at the collection level.
+You still have to record the edits in a Revision Statement, and update the acquisitions information at the collection level.
 Because we do drop-ins only for items with low anticipated research value, it is less likely that you will need to amend title, collection dates, extent, and abstract.
 Of course you should make those changes as needed.

 Also add an `<acqinfo>` statement at the container level: